mkopsho/kopsho-cafe/index.md

 ## My Professional Intent
 Hi!
 After working for 5 years in management roles, I'm seeking a change in my career.
 I'm joining the [Flatiron School](https://flatironschool.com) and taking their [Software Engineering course](https://flatironschool.com/career-courses/coding-bootcamp/atlanta#curriculum) in the summer/fall of 2020.

 My last company, Mailchimp, provided me with fantastic opportunities to learn, grow, and change with the company.
-We had about 150 employees when I started and ended with 1200 when I left.
-We had about five million customers when I started and ended with 25 million when I left.
-That's intense growth, and my job experience matches that intensity: I have had three different jobs in my 7-year tenure to meet the ever-changing needs of the company.
+We had about 150 employees when I started compared with 1200 now.
+We had about five million customers when I started and have about 25 million now.
+That's intense growth, and my job experience matches that intensity: I have had three pretty different jobs in my 7-year tenure to meet the ever-changing needs of the company.
 Absurd (in a good way)!

 Over time, I realized that I wanted to refocus my attention on the thing that got me into this industry in the first place: computers!
 And Flatiron feels like the perfect way to bootstrap this focus.
-After the course, I'll be actively seeking junior- to mid-level software engineer positions at a company building cool shit.
-I'll help you build that cool shit.
+After the course, I'll be actively seeking junior- to mid-level software engineer positions at a company building cool shit. _I'll help you build that cool shit_.

 ## My Experience